aksharans/CSE110_Lab1/index.md

 ~~CSE 100, ECE 45, ECE 65~~

 ### Personal
 I am 19 years old and from the Bay Area.
+You can find more about me (here)[https://aksharans.github.io/CSE110_Lab1/#more-about-me].

 ### Programming